SPARC-FAIR-Codeathon/sparc-spy/README.md

 <br/>

 ## Reporting issues
 To report an issue or suggest a new feature, please use the [issues page](https://github.com/SPARC-FAIR-codeathon/sparc-spy/issues).
-TODO
 Please check existing issues before submitting a new one.
 ## Contributing